 Don’t mistake the Bocksberg for the famous Blocksberg mountain of the Harz.
 This one is much smaller and at its top you can try out some very cool outdoor experiences.

 Especially if you are planning longer or super active trips to the Harz mountains, you should consider visiting.

-mountain biking, you can rent a bike and take advantage of the dirt track and biker
+If you’re into mountain biking, you can rent a bike and take advantage of the dirt track and biker park.

 Another, but much more tame activity in the Harz is the climbing park in Bad Harzburg.
 It’s perfect if you travel with other people or want a cool company event.
 You can climb various difficulty levels at four or ten meters high.